samuel-jimenez/GramEditor/docs/src/windows.md

 ### Graphics issues

-#### Tehanu fails to open / degraded performance
+#### Gram fails to open / degraded performance

-Tehanu requires a DirectX 11 compatible GPU to run.
-If Tehanu fails to open, your GPU may not meet the minimum requirements.
+Gram requires a DirectX 11 compatible GPU to run.
+If Gram fails to open, your GPU may not meet the minimum requirements.

 To check if your GPU supports DirectX 11, run the following command: